-[0002] Although the first monograph on expression of emotions in animals & humans was written by Charles Darwin in the last century and psychologists have gradually cumulated knowledge in the field of emotion detection and voice recognition, it has attracted a new wave of interest recently by both psychologists and artificial intelligence specialists.
+Although the first monograph on expression of emotions in 20 animals & humans was written by Charles Darwin in the nineteenth century and psychologists have gradually cumulated knowledge in the field of emotion detection and voice recognition, it has attracted a new wave of interest recently by both psychologists and artificial intelligence specialists.
 There are several reasons for this renewed interest: technological progress in recording, storing and processing audio and visual information; the development of non-intrusive sensors; the advent of wearable computers; and the urge to enrich human-computer interface from point-and-click to sense-and-feel.
 Further, a new field of research in AI known as affective computing has recently been identified.
+FIG. 8 is a flow diagram ing emotion from a voice in the prevent fraud;

-[0003] As to research on recognizing emotions in speech, on one hand, psychologists have done many experiments and suggested theories.
-On the other hand, AI researchers made contributions in the following areas: emotional speech synthesis, recognition of emotions and using agents for decoding and expressing emotions.
+As to research on recognizing emotions in speech, on one hand, psychologists have done many experiments and suggested theories.
+On the other hand, AI researchers made con-35 tributions in the following areas: emotional speech synthesis, recognition of emotions and using agents for decoding and expressing emotions.
 Similar progress has been made with voice recognition.

-[0004] In spite of the research on recognizing emotions in speech, the art has been devoid of methods and apparatuses that utilize emotion recognition and voice recognition for business purposes.
+In spite of the research on recognizing emotions in speech, 40 the art has been devoid of methods and apparatuses that utilize emotion recognition and voice recognition for business purposes.